mohamettapthi75-dot/CeejiyeLang/README.md

 -   Clean numbers with small icons, keeping it lightweight and fast.

 This structure ensures the platform is clean, scalable, and easy to use while maintaining a premium 3D experience.

+// AI RULES:
+// - Always write clean and structured code
+// - Use small reusable components
+// - Do not mix logic and UI
+// - Use clear naming
+// - Keep code readable and simple

+src/
+ ├── components/
+ ├── pages/
+ ├── services/
+ ├── utils/
+ ├── hooks/

+## Coding Rules

+- Write clean and modular code
+- Use separation of concerns
+- Keep components small
+- Use consistent naming
+- Avoid messy logic

+// Create a clean React component
+// Use best practices
+// Separate logic and UI
+// Keep it reusable

+# 🔹 Title

+## 📌 Explanation
+- point 1
+- point 2

+## ⚙️ Steps (if needed)
+1. Step 1
+2. Step 2

+## 💡 Example
+(code or example)

+## ✅ Summary
+Short clear conclusion